-The tax-deferred savings plan established under 5 U.S.C. §§ 8431 to 8440f.
-The Thrift Savings Plan Enhancement Act of 2009, Thrift Savings Plan Bulletin 11-U-4, authorized TSP to add a Roth feature to the plan, in addition to the current traditional contribution plan.
-See TSP for additional information.
+The tax-deferred savings plan established under 5 U.S.C. §§ 8431-8440f.
+The TSP Enhancement Act of 2009, TSP Bulletin 11-U-4, authorized TSP to add a Roth feature to the plan in addition to the current traditional contribution plan.
+See TSP website for additional information.